les2feup/geo-clustering/README.md

 -   [`02_Wildfire_Hotspots_in_Portugal.ipynb`](02_Wildfire_Hotspots_in_Portugal.ipynb): An advanced application that employs HDBSCAN clustering to identify and analyze wildfire hotspots across Portugal.

+-   [`03_Spatiotemporal_Vulnerability.ipynb`](03_Spatiotemporal_Vulnerability.ipynb): A end-to-end application based on [VERUS](https://github.com/les2feup/verus), which combines OPTICS and K-Means clustering to assess spatiotemporal vulnerability in urban areas based on various points of temporal influence.

 ## Quick Start

 ### Running without installation